|Base Year Market Size

 The main reasons driving the growth of the global biobanking market are the rise in financing from commercial and governmental organizations for biobanking and the expansion of application areas for bio-banked samples.
 Furthermore, since biobanked specimens are employed in treating many chronic diseases, the rise in the incidence of diseases like cancer considerably contributes to the market's growth.
 The growing interest in genomic research is a significant factor propelling the global market.
 In addition, the government supports regenerative medicine research through several initiatives, which are anticipated to accelerate market expansion.

 Biobanking is gaining momentum owing to the developments in metagenomics, personalized medicine, genomics, proteomics, bioenergy, environmental remediation, disease biology, and allied fields.
 Moreover, biobanking is essential in supporting many types of contemporary research, such as genomics and personalized medicine, as it allows researchers to access data and biological samples, increasing the demand for biobanking products and services.
-For instance, in 2020, the National Marrow Donor Program (NMDP) launched a cryopreservation service called Be the Match Biobank cryopreservation service.
+For instance, the National Marrow Donor Program (NMDP) launched a cryopreservation service called Be the Match Biobank cryopreservation service.
 It offers hematopoietic cell transplant patients, allogeneic blood stem cell donors, and physicians in the process of organ transplantation.

 Treatment for several chronic diseases, including cancer, cardiovascular disease, neurological disorders, immunological disorders, and other unusual metabolic diseases, uses biobank materials.
 Since they cause adverse side effects, standard therapies cannot be used to treat certain conditions.
 Stem cell therapy, which functions as a healing agent to lessen the damage produced by treatment dosages, could be combined with these therapies to lower the risk of these side effects.